Why Hiring Roofers is Better Than DIY

 We repair a lot of roofs every year, and a good quarter of the repairs that we do are a result of improper installation in the first place.

 The average cost of repairing a 10×10 section of the roof is around $600.
-All it takes is a couple of small holes, improperly install shingles, or other defects in the installation to start nickel and diming you.
+All it takes is a couple of small holes, improperly installed shingles, or other defects in the installation to start nickel-and-diming you.
 A couple of small repairs can add up, and before you know it, you haven’t really saved any money at all.

 We’ve been installing roofs in Calgary (and area) since 1986 and have the experience needed to get the project done on time and on budget.
 Before you go DIY, give us a call and get a no-obligation quote.
 We will do our best to give you a great price for a professional installation.